gtrafa/new-sidim-files/README.md

 This folder has the initial code for controlling the Plant through the buttons on the IHM.
 It also provide some informations regarding the system status in the LCD.

-The code here is designed for an Arduino Nano
+The code here is designed for an Arduino Nano.